Dedicated to understanding brain regulation of appetite and obesity pathogenesis in humans

 Clinical Research Director, UW Medicine Diabetes Institute

 Dr. Ellen Schur is the Principal Investigator of the Lab.
 She earned her medical degree from Stanford University, completed residency at UW in Internal Medicine and completed a master’s degree in Epidemiology from UW.
 Dr. Schur practiced primary care at Harborview Medical Center for 13 years.
-Her patient care is now focused on helping patients manage their weight and any associated health problems and is located at the UW Medicine Weight Loss Management Clinic.
+Her patient care is now focused on helping patients manage their weight and any associated health problems and is located at the UW Medicine Center for Weight Loss and Metabolic Surgery.
 Dr. Schur has led interdisciplinary studies funded by the National Institutes of Health and American Diabetes Association, among others.
-She is dedicated to mentoring and Chairs the Department of Medicine’s Mentorship committee.
+Dr. Schur discovered the first evidence of inflammation and potential scarring in body-weight regulating areas of the brain in humans.
+She is dedicated to mentoring and was the founding Chair of the Department of Medicine’s Mentorship committee.

 Susan Melhorn, PhD

-Susan earned her PhD in neuroscience at the University of Cincinnati and completed a post-doctoral fellowship at UW.
+Dr. Susan Melhorn earned her PhD in neuroscience at the University of Cincinnati and completed a post-doctoral fellowship at UW.
 Her graduate and post-graduate training utilized animal models to study ingestive behavior, obesity, and chronic social and physiological stress.
-Susan joined the Schur team in 2011 and is the lab and project manager.
-She is the team’s primary data and neuroimaging analyst, and serves as a resource to team members, collaborators and other investigators in their daily research and scientific needs.
+Susan joined the team in 2011 and is the BBARC’s Senior Research Scientist.
+Susan is the project manager and primary data and neuroimaging analyst for the projects under Dr. Schur.
+She is part of the UW Nutrition and Obesity Research Center’s Clinical and Translational Research Services core providing coordination of MRI acquisitions and MRI analyses for UW NORC affiliate investigators.

 Suchi Chandrasekaran, MD, MSCE